Customize Your Travel Package

 Full Mouth Restoration$10,900 – $30,000+$60,000 – $80,000+60-75%+

 Even after you pay for your flight and hotel, you still save a ton if you need serious dental work.
-And you’re not getting some knockoff version – many clinics use the exact same reputable international brands for implants and restorations as US clinics.
+And you’re not getting some knockoff version – clinics use the exact same reputable international brands for implants and restorations as US clinics.

 Infographic promoting dental tourism Costa Rica, highlighting affordable dental care, world-class dentistry, common treatments, travel health tips, and steps for arranging your dental visit.